ayh20/flogo-components/activity/mqtt/README.md

 Take care when using AWS IoT to get the correct certs/keys and Policy configuration.
 Topic, Client Name and keys must all match the policy definition.

+Note This is the first version of the connector for the purposes of testing the new connection object structure... doc to be updated soon to refect changes

 ## Installation

 ```bash